Step 5: Additional Support

 To email your enquiry please send an email to: .

 To speak to a student adviser, please call +61 (02) 9351 6673.

-In the meant time, visit the Arts Network Mentoring Program website to hear what our inspiring Student Mentors have to say about their first year: sydney.edu.au/arts/arts_network/
+The Student Support Programs team will follow-up after to enrolment, so you can confirm your place online and find out more about the program and Welcome Day.
+In the meant time, you can visit the Arts Network Mentoring Program website to see what our inspiring student mentors have to say about their first year: http://sydney.edu.au/arts/arts_network/

 The Faculty of Arts and Social Sciences Writing Hub